(Updated on February 12, 2021)

 You could even be subjected to snow storms in the winter or hurricanes in the summer.
 Whatever the risk potential is, you need to understand how to care for your car and maintain it during these two critical seasons of the year.

-The Top 5 Car Maintenance Tips for the Winter
+Top 5 Car Maintenance Tips for Winter

 If you have a garage at your house and/or a parking garage at work, then park your vehicle in it.
 That way, you can avoid having all the snow and ice accumulate on your windshield.
 Then you can just get in your car and drive it away without having to defrost your windows.

-The Top 5 Car Maintenance Tips for the Summer
+Top 5 Car Maintenance Tips for Summer

 Summer might seem like a relaxing season, but the dreadful heat can take its toll on your vehicle.
 Below are the top 5 car maintenance tips for the summer that will help keep your car functioning properly.